Top 10 Furniture Manufacturers in South Africa (2026)

 The JD Group segment operates over 864 stores across South Africa and employs more than 10,000 people within this division.
 As of 2025, Pepkor as a whole had over 6,000 locations continent-wide.
 Furniture accounts for roughly 13% of Pepkor’s total group revenue.

-Key Brands Segment Price Tier
+Key Brand Segment Price Tier

 Russells General furniture & appliances Budget